 It’s rather rich and decadent, with a Baileys spiked whipped cream filling and a smooth and silky chocolate ganache topping.

-how to make a chocolate baileys yule log
+how to make a baileys yule log

-(Full instructions and ingredient amounts are at the bottom of the post in the recipe card!)
+Full instructions and ingredient amounts are at the bottom of the post in the recipe card

-- You need the ganache to be like a smooth, soft buttercream consistency.
+The ganache will be very liquid at this stage, so it must to be chilled so it reaches the correct consistency for piping.
+It needs to be like a smooth, soft buttercream consistency.
 Place the ganache in the fridge for 10-15 minutes to firm up slightly.

-- Carefully unroll the sponge.
+Step 8 – Carefully unroll the sponge.
 Using a small palette knife, cover with the whipped cream.

-- Using a piping bag fitted with a star nozzle, pipe lines of chocolate ganache all over the sponge to look like bark.
+step 11 – Decorate.
+Using a piping bag fitted with a star nozzle, pipe lines of chocolate ganache all over the sponge to resemble bark.
+Dust the Yule log with lots of icing sugar before serving for a snowy effect!

 Any leftovers will keep well in the fridge for up to two days.
 I just love a slice chilled – I think it tastes even nicer after a day or so!